 How to quit smoking?
 It’s a question that plagues smokers daily, with no easy answers.
-Luckily, there are many different options available to help you put down that cigarette for good.
+Luckily, many different options are available to help you put down that cigarette for good.
 The important thing is to find what works best for your situation.

-If you want to try a patch, or e-cigarettes, or hypnotherapy, or cold turkey, that’s entirely up to you!
-As long as you find a method that works for you, you’ll be on the path to finally break old smoking habits.
+If you want to try a patch, e-cigarettes, hypnotherapy, or cold turkey, that’s entirely up to you!
+As long as you find a method that works for you, you’ll be on the path to finally breaking old smoking habits.

 The nicotine gum patch and lozenges at the pharmacy are useful for smokers wanting to quit smoking, but most smokers are not ready to quit if that means giving up addictive nicotine.
 Quitting smoking and nicotine at the same time very often results in quitters soon going back to smoking to get their addiction needs met.

 The first option is to keep on smoking, but the risks of smoking are extreme – cigarettes eventually kill half of those who continue to smoke past age 35.